Executive Director

 Communications Officer

 After her studies in Lyon, Weimar, Lisbon and Leipzig, Annabelle joined Facing Facts/CEJI as a Communications Officer in November 2022.
 Previously, Annabelle worked as a video editor for the digitisation of teaching content and in the Communications team of a non-profit organisation.
 Annabelle holds a Bachelor’s degree in European Media Culture with a specialisation in “Organisations, Institutions and Digital” and a Master’s degree in European Studies, where she wrote her Master’s thesis on the role of tour guides in decolonising Lisbon’s cityscape.
-Her interests include the history of activism, specifically anti-racism and queer rights, as well as media representation.

 EU Project Finance & Administration Officer